RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Contributing.md

 - Translating into other languages
 - Adding more distribution support compatibility
 - Adding and suggesting new features
-- Adding and improving WPS pins on the database
+- Adding pins and improving the database for WPS
 - Testing and sending feedback
 - Donating